-Hunza the most famous district of Gilgit-Baltistan among tourists.
-Hunza valley one of the most literate districts of Pakistan.
+Hunza is the most famous district of Gilgit-Baltistan among tourists.
+Hunza valley is one of the most literate districts of Pakistan.
 Karimabad is the capital of this District.
-The people of Hunza are so much fit and healthy.
+The people of Hunza are so fit and healthy.
 The best weather conditions, pure food, and delicious fruits are the reason for good health.
-That’s the reason that the health of Hunzians is much better among the Gilgit-Baltistani’s.
-Similarly, the ages of people in Hunza are also higher than the others.
+That’s the reason that the health of Hunzians is much better in Gilgit-Baltistan.
+Similarly, the ages of people in Hunza are also higher than in the others.
 In this blog post, we will tell you about the top 10 places to visit in Hunza, Gilgit-Baltistan.
 Although there are more than 10 places to visit in Hunza which are famous among tourists.
 The top 10 places to visit in Hunza are:-

 Attabad Lake Hunza

 Attabad Lake Hunza is the result of a massive land sliding accident in Hunza, Gilgit Baltistan.
-In 2010 this accident cut off Hunza from North. this results in destroying 26 homes and killing 20 people.
-Also obstructing the Hunza river for almost 5 months.
+In 2010 this accident cut off Hunza from the North. this results in destroying 26 homes and the killing of 20 people.
+Also obstructed the Hunza river for almost 5 months.
 Attabad lake Hunza is now a main tourist point in the Hunza Valley.
 People visit this lake and also enjoy boating there.

 very few people have climbed the various peaks of Passu Cones.
 Climbing the peaks will be a serious effort that would require proper planning.
 Some of them are really steep and might involve a technical climb.
 A number of local and foreign tourists visit this beautiful place, especially in the summers.

 Six cables are hung from one side to the other side.
 Massive gaps between the wooden planks.
 Some planks are also missing in between.
-The most dangerous and highest suspension bridge in the Pakistan.
-Hussaini suspension bridge crosses the lake Borit upstream of Hunza river in northern Pakistan.
-This bridge is is also one of the most Oldest Bridge of Pakistan.
+The most dangerous and highest suspension bridge in Pakistan.
+Hussaini suspension bridge crosses the lake Borit upstream of the Hunza river in northern Pakistan.
+This bridge is also one of the oldest bridges in Pakistan.

 Avgarch is one of the old Wakhi settlements in the area of Gojal Valley.
 The old buildings are still there telling a lot about ancient history.
 There is no road access in this valley.
 The only way to reach here is on foot.
 Up there is all open space, grazing animals, and full of calm.
 This valley is a super historical and kind of mythical place.
 Pretty Challenging and serious trekking point.